cpavloud/Genomics_DTO-BioFlow/QC_results/README.md

-This folder contains the results of the [EMODnetBiocheck tool](https://github.com/EMODnet/EMODnetBiocheck) on the Genomics datasets that are analyzed by [MGnify](https://www.ebi.ac.uk/metagenomics) and are harvested by [GBIF](https://www.gbif.org/publisher/ab733144-7043-4e88-bd4f-fca7bf858880).
+This folder contains the results of the [EMODnetBiocheck tool](https://github.com/EMODnet/EMODnetBiocheck) on the Genomics datasets that are identified as priority by Task 3.1.
 In order for the datasets to be published to [EMODnet Biology catalogue](https://emodnet.ec.europa.eu/geonetwork/srv/eng/catalog.search#/search?resultType=details&sortBy=sortDate&from=1&to=20) (and subsequently the DTO), we are checking if they meet the OBIS guidelines.

+Several of those datasets have been analyzed by [MGnify](https://www.ebi.ac.uk/metagenomics) and harvested by [GBIF](https://www.gbif.org/publisher/ab733144-7043-4e88-bd4f-fca7bf858880).
+Those genomics datasets are not retrieved via an IPT resource URL, therefore the QC check needs to be done using the "loaded data tables" option.

 **Questions**
 *If genomics datasets analysed by MGnify and already published in GBIF do not pass the EMODnet QC, who will be responsible for correcting the issues?
 Would it be GBIF, MGnify, someone from Task 3.1 of DTO-BioFlow or EMODnet?*